jameshughes89/cs102/source/topic3.rst

 * But, we need to really think about what makes sense in our context
     * Let's go with their ``firstName`` and ``lastName`` being equal
+        * Although, this example is perhaps still not overly great

 .. code-block:: java
     :linenos: